On emergent conformal symmetry near the photon ring

 In our study, we focus on the warped spacetime in three dimensions.
 As discussed in the article\cite{Hadar:2022xag}, the near-ring QNMs have emergent conformal symmetry in both the Schwarzschild and the Kerr black holes.
-The novel construction of the $sl(2,R)_{\text{QNM}}$ is algebraic and can be applied to the four-dimensional black hole as well.
+The novel construction of the $sl(2,\md{R})_{\text{QNM}}$ is algebraic and can be applied to the four-dimensional black hole as well.

 For the Schwarzschild black holes, the null geodesics are labeled by a single impact parameter, $\lambda = L/H$.
-Thus, Eq.~\eqref{choose1} and Eq.~\eqref{choose2} can be generalized to Schwarzschild black holes to construct $sl(2,R)_{\text{PR}}$ algebra.
-These two schemes provide the same attraction flows toward the photon bound orbit.
-Moreover, there exists a correspondence between the coherent state space and the PR phase space for the Schwarzschild black hole.
+Thus, Eq.~\eqref{choose1} and Eq.~\eqref{choose2} can be generalized to Schwarzschild black holes to construct $sl(2,\md{R})_{\text{PR}}$ algebra.
+These two schemes provide the same attraction flows toward the bound photon orbit.
+Moreover, there exists a correspondence between the coherent state space and the photon phase space for the Schwarzschild black hole.

 However, for the Kerr black holes, two impact parameters are involved in the photon ring, which are $\lambda = L/H$, $\eta = Q/H^2$ with $Q$ the Carter constant.
-Hence, the construction of $sl(2,R)_{\text{PR}}$ in Kerr black holes necessarily requires the participation of the canonical pair $(T,H)$, which gives the right attraction flows towards the photon orbits, as shown in Fig.2 in \cite{Hadar:2022xag}.
-Besides, as the PR phase space in Kerr is of six dimension, how to establish the correspondence is an interesting question.
+Hence, the construction of $sl(2,\md{R})_{\text{PR}}$ in Kerr black holes necessarily requires the participation of the canonical pair $(T,H)$, which gives the right attraction flows towards the bound photon orbits, as shown in Fig.2 in \cite{Hadar:2022xag}.
+Besides, as the photon phase space in Kerr is of six dimension, how to establish the correspondence between the coherent state space and the phase space is an interesting question.